 KUOW 94.9 FM

-KUOW-FM 94.9, a Seattle NPR station, awarded me a Program Venture Fund grant to underwrite my Addicted on the Reservation feature story and photo slideshow about tribal measures to fight Native youth substance abuse.
-The story aired on Morning Edition and All Things Considered and was the subject of an hour-long discussion featuring Lummi tribal leaders and yours truly on Weekday, a talk show hosted by Steve Scher.
+KUOW-FM 94.9, a Seattle NPR station, awarded a Program Venture Fund grant to underwrite my nine-minute feature story about tribal measures to fight Native youth substance abuse.
+After airing on Morning Edition and All Things Considered, the story, which highlighted how tribes are exercising self-governance to heal wounds left by the settler colonial state, helped spur an hour-long discussion featuring Lummi tribal leaders and me on Weekday.

 As a beat political and business reporter, I wrote nearly 700 news stories for the Seattle Post-Intelligencer, a daily newspaper published in Seattle from 1863 to 2009.